 In addition, there will also be larger spaces for people to interact, such as meeting rooms, patios, decks, and a large banquet facility for meetings and events.
 This will create a natural backdrop for family reunions, corporate meetings, and community gatherings, as well as diverse settings for wedding ceremonies, receptions, and photography.
 Expanding these spaces will not only allow the preserve to host a larger number of community members annually, but it will also offer a new revenue stream to offset annual operating budgets.

-While there has been progress towards the $5 million fundraising goal through generous benefactors from throughout the Fox Valley, we still have a long way to go.
-With an anticipated ground-breaking scheduled for late Spring 2017, we are anxious to start this project and look forward to celebrating this new community resource in late Fall 2017.
+While there has been progress towards the $5.5 million fundraising goal through generous benefactors from throughout the Fox Valley, we still have a long way to go.
+Ground was broken in late Spring 2017, we are anxious to we look forward to celebrating this new community resource in early 2018.
 With that in mind, we still need your help to achieve our fundraising goals.
 As a nonprofit organization, maintaining a debt-free status is critical to our operating plans.

 We are so fortunate to live in a community that gives and advocates so purposefully.
 As a non-profit organization, we hope you’ll join us in bringing this vision to life.
 Whether your gift is cash or a pledge (paid now or over time)—every little bit helps us make this vision a reality.
 We appreciate every gift, and are open to even the most creative gifts through “in-kind” work or materials, CDs (certificates of deposit), stocks, bonds, or paid-up life insurance policies.
 We are also happy to accommodate special gifts in memory or honor of loved ones, and have many sponsorship and “naming-rights” opportunities available.